TeenahApp/mobile/readme.md

 17. Publish the libraries related to TeenahApp project with the latest version (use Pods).
 18. Update the icon of the app.
 19. Implement an avatar view with waiting indicator.
+21. Datetime is null when ever the user did not specify it.
+22. Remove adding father/mother whenever there is already one.

+DONE:

 20. Fix multi-language issue.
+8. Hide keyboard, or show it appropriatly.